The following is an example scenario.

 What changed

-Linda created a CareNestHQ account and invited David and Rachel.
+The daughter created a CareNestHQ™ account and invited her brother and sister.
 She uploaded the discharge summary, set up the medications, and posted one Care Update covering what happened and what came next.
-She assigned tasks: David took insurance coordination by phone, Rachel took follow-up scheduling, Linda managed the day-to-day care.
+She assigned tasks: her brother took insurance coordination by phone, her sister took follow-up scheduling, and the daughter managed the day-to-day care.

 The realistic outcome

-Linda was still the primary caregiver and the hardest-working person in the family's care arrangement.
+The daughter was still the primary caregiver and the hardest-working person in the family's care arrangement.
 But she was no longer the only person who knew what was going on.
 That was the difference.